BeardedBry/BeardedBry-oldgithubio/README.md

 ### Front-End Web Developer

-Resume / Portfolio site build using Astro.
+Resume / Portfolio site built using Astro.

 <!--
 **BeardedBry/BeardedBry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.